aliyun/terraform-provider-alicloud/website/docs/d/ess_scaling_groups.html.markdown

 * `ids` - A list of scaling group ids.
 * `names` - A list of scaling group names.
-* `scaling_groups` - A list of scaling groups.
+* `groups` - A list of scaling groups.
 Each element contains the following attributes:
   * `id` - ID of the scaling group.
   * `name` - Name of the scaling group.
   * `active_scaling_configuration` -Active scaling configuration for scaling group.